 The grower representative is Dennis Gardner from Croswell, Michigan in Sanilac County.

 Dennis is co-owner of Gardner Farms and has been farming for the past 25 years.
 His 1,600 acre farm has a rotation of soybeans, corn, wheat and sugarbeets.

 Dennis has participated in the 2009 ASA/DuPont Young Leader Program and the 2009 ASA Young Leader Delegate to Washington D.C.

 In addition to farming, Dennis has also received an agricultural degree from Michigan State University and has been married for 20 years.
 Dennis also owns and operates a lawn mowing and snow plowing business with 130 clients and he is active in his church.

-Dennis is serving as vice-president and the program area representative for resources, administration and outreach.
+Dennis is serving as the program area representative for market development.

 7615 Brown Rd.

 Croswell, MI 48422